Citations for this edition:

 The Chamber was a department of the royal household concerned with the king’s most personal needs.
 It had also become under Edward IV (reigned 1461-70, 1471-83) the primary instrument of royal finance, as income streams were diverted into the Chamber from the more bureaucratic Exchequer, and a small number of personal servants handled the revenues of England under the eye of the king.
 This system was largely abandoned on Henry VII’s accession, but within a few years was revived and made more efficient, both through Henry VII’s close personal attention, and the longevity of one or two key officials, notably John Heron, under-treasurer of the Chamber from early in the reign and from 1492 the treasurer of the Chamber until 1521.
 It was his responsibility for keeping the accounts, now known as the chamber books, some of which are in his own handwriting, though he did manage a small number of clerks.
 This combination of direct personal service to the monarch and handling most of the crown’s revenue explains the incredible variety of entries in the Chamber Books, from small payments for strawberries to massive subsidies to foreign allies, as well as the financial instruments known as bonds and recognisances.

-A total of nine payment books, three receipt books, and one slim volume of receipts and payments of Henry VII’s queen, Elizabeth of York, exist and have been transcribed in this edition.
-Most are held in The National Archives (TNA), with four, including Ord’s volume, held at the British Library (BL).
+A total of nine payment books and three receipt books exist and have been transcribed in this edition, alongside an antiquarian abridged copy of the books made by Craven Ord (1756-1832), which contains some payments from a now missing payment book of the Chamber covering the dates 1491-1495, and continues to 1505.
+One slim volume of receipts and payments of Henry VII’s queen, Elizabeth of York, also survives.
+Most of these documents are held in The National Archives (TNA), with four, including Ord’s volume, held at the British Library (BL).
 Together they comprise nearly 4,500 pages of information that give a personal insight into the rulership, diplomatic engagement, rhythms of court life and pastimes of the first two Tudor kings.

-The payment books average between 400-500 folios, with the front section detailing payments made out of the Chamber and the back section of the book containing miscellaneous information of interest to the king.
-In Henry VII’s payment books this miscellanea is frequently divided by tags sewn on to the pages, dividing the information into headings of ‘Obligations, Recognisances, Tailes, Wards, Liveries and Memoranda’.
+The payment books average several hundred folios, with the front section detailing payments made out of the Chamber and the back section of the book containing miscellaneous information of interest to the king.
+In Henry VII’s payment books this miscellanea is frequently divided by tags sewn on to the pages, dividing the information into headings such as ‘Obligations, Recognisances, Tailes, Wards, Liveries and Memoranda’.
+All the books, including those of Henry VIII to 1521, once had such tags but they have been removed in the course of later rebinding in hard covers.

 The books are as follows: